- 1 cup uncooked jasmine rice

 - In a large saucepan, bring the rice, water, coconut milk, sugar and salt to a boil.
 Reduce heat; cover and simmer for 15-20 minutes or until liquid is absorbed and rice is tender.

-- Meanwhile, in a small bowl, combine the lime juice, soy sauce, lime peel, ginger, vinegar and honey; set aside.
+- Meanwhile, in a small bowl, combine the lime juice, soy sauce, lime zest, ginger, vinegar and honey; set aside.
 In a large skillet, saute chicken in canola and sesame oils until no longer pink.
 Add lime mixture to the pan.
 Bring to a boil; cook and stir for 2 minutes.
 Sprinkle with coconut and cilantro.
 Fluff rice with a fork and serve with chicken mixture.
 Yield: 4 servings.

 Reviews forCoconut-Lime Chicken